ldci/redCV/README.md

 *red -u -c FileName -> creates a specific LibRT*

 *then just red -c FileName -> Faster compilation*

+### UPDATE JANUARY 9 2020
+Happy New Year!

+**A new version of redCV**.

+Most of functions are now defined as routines for a faster image processing and redCV is now *modular*.
+This means, that you can use only required libraries for your code and not all redCV library.
+This modular organization reduces compilation duration, reduces the size of the executable applications and, helps in maintaining redCV.As detailed in /libs/redcv.red file, some libraries are mandatory and other are optional according to specific applications.

+*All code samples included in redCV use modular library calling*.
+Code sample documentation is quite complete.

+Updated documentation.
+New functions and samples, including Fast Fourier Transform.

 ### UPDATE JULY 22 2019
 A lot of important changes before summer break